priyanshudutta04/Cats-Vs-Dogs/README.md

 ## Data

-The dtataset used is the kaggle's `Dogs vs Cats` dataset, which consists of thousands of images of cats and dogs.
+The datataset used is the kaggle's `Dogs vs Cats` dataset, which consists of thousands of images of cats and dogs.

 Dataset Source Link: [kaggle dataset](https://www.kaggle.com/datasets/salader/dogs-vs-cats)